12. Myrtles leaping

-No, not the moany one from Harry Potter, but the hardy evergreen, myrtus or myrtle.
+No, not the moany one from Harry Potter, but the hardy evergreen, Myrtus or myrtle.
 With our recent warmer winters the green foliage can now survive outdoors in this country.
-The plants dried leaves can be used to flavour game dishes, so if you’re having an alternative to the Christmas turkey this year, myrtle could be the perfect partner.
+The plant's dried leaves can be used to flavour game dishes, so if you’re having an alternative to the Christmas turkey this year, myrtle could be the perfect partner.

 Chervil, a cousin of parsley, is an enthusiastic annual that grows quickly.
 It is often associated with summer dishes, but if you’re planning a salad with your leftovers its aniseed flavour can lift these lighter dishes it can also be added last minute to soups, or used as a seasoned butter or mayonnaise to go with richer meat.
 It’s also been said to aid digestion, helpful in the season of indulgence and excess!

 Another annual plant, the starflowers of borage are often grown as a companion plant for tomatoes as it is supposed to deter tomato hornworms and improve their flavour.
-The herbs leaves, best used when new, are an excellent partner to cocktails.
+The herbs leave, best used when new, are an excellent partner to cocktails.
 Try adding them gin and tonic with cucumber, or in lemonade with strawberries for the non-alcoholic version.
 The delicate flowers can also be used, making a colourful addition to salads.

 Thymus citriodorus, or lemon thyme to you and I, is an evergreen perennial used as a culinary herb and a great alternative to regular thyme.
-It can be used in reheated meat, or even in lighter cakes to offset the heaviness of other seasonal deserts.
+It can be used in reheated meat, or even in lighter cakes to offset the heaviness of other seasonal desserts.

 Tarragon, the aromatic perennial herb reminiscent of aniseed, is the ideal component of creamy sauces like béarnaise, a great alternative to cranberry or bread sauce this Christmas.
 You can also add the sprigs to vinegar for a flavourful addition to turkey sandwiches.

 A must for adding to soups, sauces and stews.
-The subtle background hints of menthol and eucalyptus adds a distinct aroma.
-Best used when fresh, buy a sprig and freezer them, they’ll not only last you over the Christmas season, but for years to come.
+The subtle background hints of menthol and eucalyptus add a distinct aroma.
+Best used when fresh, buy a sprig and freezer them, they’ll not only last you over the Christmas season but for years to come.
 They also make really nice additions to gift tags on Christmas gifts if you have too many other goodies in your freezer!

-An essential in any festive mojito (virgin or rum based), mint, a perennial, is an essential aromatic for Christmas.
+An essential in any festive mojito (virgin or rum-based), mint, a perennial, is an essential aromatic for Christmas.
 Mint sauce is a classic addition if cooking lamb this season.
 Or to cut through a heavy meal, add some fresh leaves to boiling water a refresher between courses.

 Lavender is a flowering plant of the mint family.
 Culinary lavender flowers are a colourful addition to many dishes.
 Perfectly partnered with honey and lemon dressing on salads, or to perk up deserts.
-The Boulder Locavore blog has a great recipe for Pink Lemonade sorbet with lavender and thyme.

 Also a genus of the mint family (a common theme!) this pungent perennial herb closely related to marjoram, is easy to grow and a great versatile addition in the kitchen.
-It can be used in meat stuffing or on leftover turkey pizzas
+It can be used in meat stuffing or on leftover turkey pizzas.